arnobert/si4032_driver-rs/README.md

 # si4032_driver-rs
-Driver for Si4032 driver in RS41
+Driver for Si4032 radio in RS41 radiosonde.